openstack/puppet-horizon/README.md

 Overview
 --------

-The horizon module is a part of [OpenStack](https://github.com/openstack), an effort by the Openstack infrastructure team to provide continuous integration testing and code review for Openstack and Openstack community projects as part of the core software.
-The module its self is used to flexibly configure and manage the dashboard service for Openstack.
+The horizon module is a part of [OpenStack](https://github.com/openstack), an effort by the OpenStack infrastructure team to provide continuous integration testing and code review for OpenStack and OpenStack community projects as part of the core software.
+The module its self is used to flexibly configure and manage the dashboard service for OpenStack.

 Module Description
 ------------------

 The horizon module is a thorough attempt to make Puppet capable of managing the entirety of horizon.
 Horizon is a fairly classic django application, which results in a fairly simply Puppet module.

-This module is tested in combination with other modules needed to build and leverage an entire Openstack software stack.
+This module is tested in combination with other modules needed to build and leverage an entire OpenStack software stack.

 Setup
 -----

 **What the horizon module affects**

-* [Horizon](https://wiki.openstack.org/wiki/Horizon), the dashboard service for Openstack.
+* [Horizon](https://wiki.openstack.org/wiki/Horizon), the dashboard service for OpenStack.

 ### Installing horizon